sugarlabs/pi-gen/README.md

+The parent repository is [pi-gen](https://github.com/RPi-Distro/pi-gen/) and history is cleaned at commit `dca93d2` to have a clean start.

 # Sugar RPi OS

 This repository lets you generate a Raspberry Pi OS equipped with Sugar shell and add some additional activities.